DOREMUS-ANR/knowledge-base/INFERENCE.md

 ## Install

-I consider that the [ontology](/DOREMUS-ANR/doremus-ontology) has been loaded in the `<http://data.doremus.org/ontology>` graph.
+We consider that the 3 [ontologies](https://github.com/DOREMUS-ANR/doremus-ontology/) have been loaded in the `<http://data.doremus.org/ontology>` graph.

-I load in the `/data` folder all the ontologies I want to inference (i.e. [skos.rdf](https://www.w3.org/2009/08/skos-reference/skos.rdf)).
+We load in the `/data` folder all the ontologies we want to inference (i.e. [skos.rdf](https://www.w3.org/2009/08/skos-reference/skos.rdf)).

     docker exec -it virtuoso_doremus bash
     /usr/local/virtuoso-opensource/bin/isql-v